 Imports of Property

-Property imported into Canada is generally subject to GST, and property brought into Québec is generally subject to QST.
-Zero-rated property is excepted, as are items designated as non-taxable importations (GST system) or as non-taxable property brought into Québec (QST system).
+Property imported into Canada is generally subject to 5% GST, and property brought into Québec is generally subject to 9.975% QST.
+This excludes items designated as non-taxable importations (GST system) or as non-taxable property brought into Québec (QST system).

-- goods donated to a charity that are subsequently imported by the charity
+- goods donated to a charity that are subsequently imported by the charity; and

 - replacement parts or replacement property under warranty that is provided free of charge and sent to a person in Québec or elsewhere in Canada.

 As a rule, GST is collected on taxable goods (excluding zero-rated goods) imported into Canada, when the goods go through customs.
 The amount of GST is calculated on the value of the goods, including any applicable customs duties.
 If you are a GST registrant, you can claim an input tax credit (ITC) for the GST paid on goods imported in the course of your commercial activities.